 This story is included in a PDF made available online as part of the Plan Lectura Nacional de Argentina.
-It begins on page 24 of the El libro de lectura de bicentenario: Inicial (the third publication on the page).
+It begins on page 22 of the El libro de lectura de bicentenario: Inicial.
 The story uses the pronoun vos twice, but you can easily use the tú form as you read.

 Zoo animal yoga sequence